University Health and Counseling Services

 I wish you all the best as you embark on your internship selection process!

-Stacy Weber, PhD, LP
+Stacy Weber, PhD

 Director of Training

-The University of Wisconsin- Whitewater's University Health and Counseling Services (UHCS) served as a training site for masters internship and doctoral practicum students in counseling, psychology and social work students for several decades prior to becoming accredited as a doctoral internship program.
+The University of Wisconsin- Whitewater's University Health and Counseling Services (UHCS) served as a training site for masters internship and doctoral practicum students in counseling, psychology and social work for several decades prior to becoming accredited as a doctoral internship program.
 Beginning in 2014, UHCS expanded our training program to include a Doctoral Internship in Health Service Psychology.
 Since that time, UHCS has offered an internship placement to a cohort of two doctoral interns.

 ACCREDITATION & MEMBERSHIP